FilmColors/VIAN/_docs/source/user_interface/perspectives.rst

 Analysis Perspective
 ***********************
-The Annotation Perspective displays all necessary widgets for *Segmenting* and *Annotating* a film, including the *Timeline*, *Outliner*, *Inspector* and the Toolbars.
+The Analysis Perspective provides the widgets used for analysing the colors of a selected entity (e.g. sreenshot etc.), which is being displayed in the *Inspector* beneath the *Outliner* on the left.

 .. figure:: persp_screenshots.png
    :scale: 100 %